Ch 1: Introduction: Imaginaries and Modernities

 We reflect on how our positionality as gendered members of the descent community and as humanist social scientists impacts and informs our work.
 The introduction will also explain our approaches to temporal and spatial aspects of the work, including the organization around phases in a lifespan, as well as the transliteration of place names from Chinese to various systems of English orthography.
 Specific research questions we address in the book are:

-2. What theopolitical imaginaries motivated the West China missionaries to take up their “calling” and to continue their missionary work through thick and thin?
+2. What theopolitical imaginaries motivated the West China missionaries to take up their “calling” and to continue their missionary work?
+What modernization practices did this work involve?

-8. What insight does this analysis shed on the enduring impacts of the West China mission on descendant communities, home nations and China itself?
+4. What insights can we offer about the enduring impacts of the West China missionaries on descendant communities, their home nations and transnational culture?

 Prev Next